MicroStrategy/rest-api-docs/docs/common-workflows/manage-selectors/manage-selectors.md

     - Object replacement selector(Attribute/metric selector)
     - Visualization as filter

-## How to Use Selector Consumption APIs
+## How to use selector consumption APIs

 The diagrams below outlines common workflows for using APIs for dossier selector functionalities.